manexim/typewriter/README.md

 -   Create a personal fork of this project on GitHub.
 -   Clone the fork on your local machine.
 Your remote repo on GitHub is called `origin`.
 -   Create a new branch to work on.
-Branch from `develop`!
+Branch from `master`!
 -   Implement/fix your feature.
 -   Push your branch to your fork on GitHub, the remote `origin`.
 -   From your fork open a pull request in the correct branch.
-Target the `develop` branch!
+Target the `master` branch!

 And last but not least: Always write your commit messages in the present tense.
 Your commit message should describe what the commit, when applied, does to the code – not what you did to the code.